backend-development/backend-development-textbook/README.md

-# Das Buch 'Web Engineering'
+# Textbook 'Web Engineering'

-My Slides on Web Engineering.
+My Textbook on Web Engineering.
 Developed on github, published at http://web-engineering.github.com

-I hope this grows into a whole textbook over time, like http://web-development.github.com did.
+I hope this grows into a full textbook over time, like http://web-development.github.com did.